itrazia/coursera-getdata/CodeBook.md

 from UCI repository.

 The first step of the preprocessing is to merge the training and test sets.
-Training and test sets combined, there are 10299 instances where each instance contains 561 features (560 measurements and subject identifier).
-After the merge operation the resulting data table contains 562 columns (560 measurements, subject identifier and activity label).
+Two sets combined, there are 10,299 instances where each instance contains 561 features (560 measurements and subject identifier).
+After the merge operation the resulting data, the table contains 562 columns (560 measurements, subject identifier and activity label).

 After the merge operation, mean and standard deviation features are extracted